storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

 **WARNING:** The new "default" location value is different from the old default location used until March 2016 and would break an upgrade for an app that was using the old default setting (`location: 0`, same as using `iosDatabaseLocation: 'Documents'`) on iOS.
 The recommended solution is to continue to open the database from the same location, using `iosDatabaseLocation: 'Documents'`.

-**WARNING 2:** _As described above: by default this plugin uses a non-standard [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) sqlite database access implementation on Android.
+**WARNING 2:** As described above: by default this plugin uses a non-standard [Android-sqlite-evplus-ext-native-driver-free](https://github.com/brodybits/Android-sqlite-evplus-ext-native-driver-free) sqlite database access implementation on Android.
 In case an application access the **same** database using multiple plugins there is a risk of data corruption (ref: [xpbrew/cordova-sqlite-storage#626](https://github.com/xpbrew/cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.
-The workaround is to use the `androidDatabaseProvider: 'system'` setting as described in the **Android sqlite implementation** section below._
+The workaround is to use the `androidDatabaseProvider: 'system'` setting as described in the **Android sqlite implementation** section below.

 To specify a different location (affects iOS/macOS *only*):